leantdr04/netadmin-project/README.md

 ## Security Policy and Active Directory Planning (What I'm assigned to)
 - Deployed Virtual Machine(VirtualBox) to administer Active Directory using Windows Server 2008
 - Created some organizational units and assigned their respective security and group policy objects
-- VLSM subnetting of chosen network to split according to created OUs and hosts
+- Company VLSM subnetting of chosen network to split according to created OUs and hosts